googleads/googleads-mobile-flutter/packages/firebase_admob/README.md

 ### Banner

-Instantiating a `BannerAd` requires at least an `adUnitId` and an `AdSize` as shown below.
+Instantiating a `BannerAd` requires at least an `adUnitId`, an `AdSize`, an `AdRequest`, and an `AdListener` as seen below.
 When testing, you should always use `BannerAd.testAdUnitId` and switch to an ad unit id from your AdMob account when releasing.

 ```dart
 final BannerAd myBanner = BannerAd(